eaprelsky/infodynamics/book/09_02_neural_validation.md

 **Myelination Patterns** provided direct evidence for the electrical nature of information processing.
 Myelin acts as electrical insulation in neural circuits, and Wang found that **myelin thickness correlated r = 0.61 with information conductance**.
 People with better myelinated neural pathways processed information more efficiently, exactly as electrical engineering principles predicted.

-**Age-Related Changes** in brain structure matched information physics predictions perfectly.
+**Age-Related Changes** in brain structure matched information dynamics predictions perfectly.
 As people aged, white matter integrity declined in patterns that corresponded exactly to the decline in information conductance measured in behavioral studies.
 The brain was literally becoming less electrically efficient with age.

 Wang's research provided definitive proof that consciousness operates as an electrical information processing system at the most fundamental neurobiological level.

 ## Real-Time Voltage Measurement: EEG Validation

 **Dr. Annika Larsson at the Karolinska Institute in Stockholm** conducted the first study using EEG to measure information voltage in real time as participants processed different types of information.
-Her research provided millisecond-by-millisecond validation of information physics principles.
+Her research provided millisecond-by-millisecond validation of information dynamics principles.

 [Larsson's EEG validation study, published in Journal of Cognitive Neuroscience](https://direct.mit.edu/jocn/article/36/4/567/98765), recorded electrical brain activity in 127 participants while they encountered information with systematically varied surprise, relevance, and emotional engagement levels.

 **Information Voltage showed immediate electrical signatures** in brain activity.
-When participants encountered high-surprise information, EEG recordings showed increased electrical activity in frontal brain regions within 150 milliseconds—exactly the timeframe information physics predicted for voltage generation.
+When participants encountered high-surprise information, EEG recordings showed increased electrical activity in frontal brain regions within 150 milliseconds—exactly the timeframe information dynamics predicted for voltage generation.

 **Relevance Effects** created distinct electrical patterns in temporal and parietal brain regions.
 Information that was personally relevant to participants generated sustained electrical activity that persisted for several seconds after stimulus presentation, matching the predicted temporal dynamics of information voltage.

 **Emotional Engagement** produced the strongest electrical signatures, with limbic brain regions showing dramatic increases in electrical activity when participants encountered emotionally charged information.
-The combined electrical effects of surprise, relevance, and engagement followed the multiplicative relationship predicted by information physics equations.
+The combined electrical effects of surprise, relevance, and engagement followed the multiplicative relationship predicted by information dynamics equations.

 **Individual Differences** in electrical brain responses correlated strongly with cognitive performance measures.
 Participants who showed strong electrical voltage responses to high-information content also showed superior performance on working memory, attention, and processing speed tasks.